DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world2.md

 Since there was no one to fight against four heroes, mankind lost.
 That's more or less, the outline of current history.

-...Certainly at that time...
+_Certainly at that time_

-...When we went shopping with Jeanne, because of that phenomenon, something has changed.
+_When we went shopping with Jeanne, because of that phenomenon, something has changed._

 The black hole in sky sucked everything in: clouds, buildings, people, even Jeanne.
 Everything except Kai himself.